kfrancis01/Trash-Schedule/README.md

 # Trash-Schedule
-Python program for user to set the date and time
+Python program for user to set the date and time that sends and recieves information from the Arduino.

-# Technology
+# RPi Technology
 * Python 3.8
 * Cron
 * Raspberry Pi 4
 * BrainCraft Hat
 * Arduino

+# Arduino Technology
+* Time of Flight Sensor
+* PIR Sensor

+# Testing Technology
+* USB to TTL (FT232)

 # Libraries
 * tkinter